 Allow two hours for security plus driving training

 |Closed every third Thursday of the month from

 noon to 4 p.m. and on all observed City holidays

-Each air carrier, tenant, vendor, ground transportation (GT) vendor, or contractor requiring access to the Sterile Area or Secured Area must become a "Participant" in the Airport Security Program, and must remain in good standing with the program to maintain airport security privileges.
+Each air carrier, tenant, vendor, or contractor requiring access to the Secured Area, Sterile Area, and/or any other Controlled Area must become a "Participant" in the Airport Security Program and must remain in good standing with the program to maintain airport security privileges.

 Badging procedures for the New Company Doing Business at the Airport

 applicant begins by completing the necessary paperwork (a fingerprinting and

 badge application) and schedules an appointment with the